-- At the Expo, the Develop Networking Lounge is available to meet up in a public place.
-It is located on the gallery level.
-You can find out more at the Develop website. - If you are meeting somewhere privately travel in twos!
-Never attend a private meeting alone unless you have already met the person you're meeting and absolutely trust them - Always let someone know where you will be you can set up a buddy system where you choose to check in at certain times with each other.
+- If you are meeting somewhere privately, consider travelling in twos!
+Avoid attending a private meeting alone, where possible, unless you have already met the person you're meeting and absolutely trust them. - Always let someone know where you will be you can set up a buddy system where you choose to check in at certain times with each other. - Don't hesitate to reach out to [YOUR EVENT CONTACT] with any issues that occur around the event.
+While it may not be possible to take direct action, we can provide guidance and support.